SRGBmods/QMK-Binaries/QMK+Weirdness-Outdated-Firmware/nuphy/ryodeushii-2.x/ReadMe.md

 ## Ryodeushii Custom Nuphy + SRGBP Firmware files ##

-These firmware files are from the custom firmware source provided by [Ryodeushii](https://github.com/ryodeushii/qmk-firmware) + [SignalRGB Protocol](https://github.com/SRGBmods/Ryodeushii-QMK) support added to them.
+These firmware files are from the custom firmware source provided by [Ryodeushii](https://github.com/ryodeushii/qmk-firmware) + [SignalRGB Protocol](https://github.com/SRGBmods/QMK_Community_Module) support added to them.

-Feel free to try these firmware files.
-(Of course as always we recommend VIA builds first!)
+Please use the selector in SignalRGB's settings under QMK addon to select nuphy-srgb to take full advantage of these firmware files!

 ### _Make sure to click the download button for your specific firmware, do not save as or view raw!_ ###